Quantum Mechanics in Terms of Realism

-To be able to evaluate expression (C2) we need the eigenfunc tions $\vert a+\rangle , \vert b -\rangle $ etc. in terms of the eigenfunctions $\vert +\rangle , \vert - \rangle $, which refer to the fixed but arbitrary axis employed in (C1).
+To be able to evaluate expression (C2) we need the eigenfunctions $| a+\rangle , | b -\rangle $ etc. in terms of the eigenfunctions $| +\rangle , | - \rangle $, which refer to the fixed but arbitrary axis employed in (C1).
 We let this axis coincide with A's axis {\bf a}, so that

-Let the axis of B form an angle $\vartheta $ with the axis of A We then have to express the eigenfunctions $\vert b+\rangle , \vert b -\rangle $ in the rotated system B in terms of the eigenfunctions of system A$^{(279,280)}$
+Let the axis of B form an angle $\vartheta $ with the axis of A We then have to express the eigenfunctions $| b+\rangle , | b -\rangle $ in the rotated system B in terms of the eigenfunctions of system A \cite{Fey65}, \cite[p.~1073]{Mes}

 The angles $\beta $ and $\gamma $ define possible rotations of the other axes but will not appear in the final formulas.
-Inserting (C1), (C3) and (C4) into (C2) and observing the orthonormality of the functions $\vert +\rangle , \vert - \rangle $ for the respective particles we obtain
+Inserting (C1), (C3) and (C4) into (C2) and observing the orthonormality of the functions $| +\rangle , | - \rangle $ for the respective particles we obtain

 Proceeding in the same way in the other cases (A up, B up; A down, B up; A down, B down) we obtain

 (C5), (C6) and (C7) may be summarized in the form